 What is a Cultural District?

 A cultural district is a specific geographical area in a city or town that has a concentration of cultural facilities, activities, and assets.
 It is a walkable, compact area that is easily identifiable to visitors and residents and serves as a center of cultural, artistic and economic activity.
-The Massachusetts Cultural Council recognizes that each community is unique and that no two cultural districts will be alike.
+The Mass Cultural Council recognizes that each community is unique and that no two cultural districts will be alike.

 Who Can Apply?

 Any city or town in the Commonwealth of Massachusetts is eligible to apply for designation of a cultural district.
 The city or town is the applicant for a cultural district designation.
 The city or town, after identifying a specific geographic area, must establish a partnership with other organizations and stakeholders.
 A municipality may apply for more than one cultural district designation in its city or town, but each designation requires a separate application.

 Cultural Districts Goals